fblanqui/hol-light/README_XPORT.md

 Experiments:
 ------------

+Impact of proof recording on hol-light:

+checking hol.ml
+- without proof recording: 1m18s
+-    with proof recording: 1m32s (+18%)

+It slightly improves on the performances of ProofTrace which takes 1m54s (+46%).

 On `hol.ml` until `arith.ml` (by commenting from `loads "wf.ml"` to the end):
 - ocaml proof checking: 12.5s
 - ocaml proof checking and recording: 13.2s